serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

     - http:
         path: graphql
         method: post
-        cors: true
 ```
+Now any http post event on path `/graphql` will trigger `graphql` lambda function and will be handled by `graphqlHandler`.

 *Step 2: Configure Lambda Function (Apollo-Server-Lambda)*

-And then set up the callback to Lambda in your `handler.js` file:
+And then set up the callback to Lambda in your `handler.js` file ([sample](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/handler.js#L14))

 ```
 import { graphqlLambda, graphiqlLambda } from 'apollo-server-lambda';